davidoram/beaker/docs/transcript.md

 - Then the changes are  CommitOrRollback
 - Finally the RespondJSON function is called to send the response.

-So its an 8 line function that starts by creating a `RequestScope` and then calls a bunch of functions that all take that Request scope as wither the method reciever or an argument.
+So it's an 8 line function that starts by creating a `requestScope` and then calls a handful of helper methods that operate on that scope.

 So we should start by describing what a `requestScope` is.
-Lets examine the request-scope.go file.
+Let's examine the request-scope.go file.

 The `requestScope` struct holds all the state relating to a single API request.
 It has: